marigold-dev/training-dapp-2/README.md

 Now, you are able to call other contracts, use views and test you smart contract before deploying it

-On next training, you will learn how to upgrade a Smart contract, store/execute lambda function and use tickets
+On next training, you will learn how to use tickets

 [:arrow_right: NEXT](https://github.com/marigold-dev/training-dapp-3)